Echoic88/guitar-rev/README.md

 https://materializecss.com/
 * Jquery - Used to support Materialize. https://jquery.com/
-* Python - Used for handling data to and from mongoDB and routing between the pages. https://www.python.org/
+* Python - Used for handling data to and from mongoDB and routing between the pages and  to capture data for poll results https://www.python.org/
 * DC/Crossfilter/D3 - Used for chart displaying poll results.
 https://square.github.io/crossfilter/